MattCrumPCN/librenms/doc/Extensions/Oxidized.md

 Oxidized supports various ways to utilise credentials to login to devices, you can specify global username/password within Oxidized, Group level username/password or per device.

-LibreNMS currently supports sending groups back to Oxidized so that you can then define group credentials within Oxidized.
-To enable this support please switch on 'Enable the return of groups to Oxidized':
+LibreNMS currently supports sending Groups back to Oxidized so that you can then define Group credentials within Oxidized.
+Note that Group names for the Oxidized API are not mapped directly from LibreNMS Device Groups - they require specific matching in the configuration file via Overrides (see below).

+To present Groups via the API, please switch on 'Enable the return of groups to Oxidized':

 ```php
 $config['oxidized']['group_support'] = true;
 ```

-You can set a default group that devices will fall back to with:
+You can set a default group that devices will fall back to if they are not matched by an Override:

 ```php
 $config['oxidized']['default_group'] = 'default';